 This movement toward the death and resurrection of Jesus in the gospels mirrors similar patterns found throughout the Old Testament.
 Many of these Old Testament patterns may be found simply by asking questions in response to the situations recorded.
 Who is the seed of the woman who will crush the head of the seed of the serpent in Genesis 3:15?
 Where is the lamb for the burnt offering that God will supply in Genesis 22:7?
 Who is the descendant of David who will rule on his throne forever?
 Who is the Servant of the Lord in Isaiah 53 who is despised and rejected, a man of sorrows?

-So, why has Tenth traditionally had special services and concerts for Good Friday and Easter?
-The author of Hebrews tells us: “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God” (Hebrews 12:1-2).
+So, what is the purpose of the special services and concerts at Tenth on Good Friday and Easter?
+The author of Hebrews tells us: “Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with endurance the race that is set before us, looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame, and is seated at the right hand of the throne of God” (Hebrews 12:1–2).
 Let us look and worship!

 © 2020 Tenth Presbyterian Church.

 Permissions: You are permitted and encouraged to reproduce and distribute this material in its entirety or in unaltered excerpts, as long as you do not charge a fee.
 For Internet posting, please use only unaltered excerpts (not the content in its entirety) and provide a hyperlink to this page.
 Any exceptions to the above must be approved by Tenth Presbyterian Church.

 Please include the following statement on any distributed copy: By Colin Howland. © 2020 Tenth Presbyterian Church.
 Website: tenth.org